 Racking up high interest credit card debt is unfortunately one of the most common financial mistakes out there.
 While credit cards can be a valuable tool when used wisely, not paying off the balance every month results in bad debt which can snowball.
 This can affect your credit for years to come and make it hard to qualify for car loan or mortgage in the future.
 Build your credit up by paying bills on time — it’s a great habit to get into!

 Scholarships are a form of financial aid which don’t need to be paid back.
 That’s right, free money.
 Still, many students avoid exploring the scholarships available at their schools and beyond.
 Do your research and find the scholarships available to you.
 Don’t be afraid to crank out an essay or two and fill out an application.
 Understand that many scholarships are competitive, so put your best foot forward when it comes to applying.
 They can go a long way to easing the financial burden on you and your cosigners.

-To enter for your chance to win a scholarship from Ascent Student Loans, please visit, https://ascentstudentloans.com/scholarships/.
+Enter for your chance to win college scholarships from Ascent Student Loans.

 When it comes to private student loans, many students miss out on the best rates and terms for their situation.
 It’s important to find a student loan that is flexible enough to meet your unique needs and offers affordable repayment terms.
-The Ascent Cosigned Loan is a great option for students who have a cosigner and the Ascent Non-Cosigned Loan is a great option for students who don’t have a cosigner.
+There are two options students can choose when it comes to private students loans – cosigned loan and private student loans with no cosigner.